Kapiainen/Lauhdutin/Readme.md

 - Left-clicking the button searches all games.
 - Middle-clicking the button searches the current list of games, which might be the result of applying various filters.
-- Right-clicking the button clears all filters and resets the list of games.
+- Right-clicking the button clears all filters and resets the list of games and can be used to instantly go to the beginning of the list of games.

-## Sorting
+### Sort

 ![example](https://github.com/Kapiainen/Lauhdutin/wiki/images/image-sort-window.jpg)

 The button in the middle of the toolbar controls the sorting mode.

 - Left-clicking this button brings up a window where you can select the sorting mode.
-- Middle-clicking the button cycles through the different sorting modes.
+- Middle-clicking the button is a shortcut for cycling through the different sorting modes.
-- Right-clicking the button will reverse the order of the current list of games.
+- Right-clicking the button reverses the order of the current list of games.

-## Filtering
+### Filter

 ![example](https://github.com/Kapiainen/Lauhdutin/wiki/images/image-filter-window.jpg)